Virtual events may sound like the company motto from 2020. But odds are, you and your company experienced a successful virtual conference or two.

 Virtual waiting room

-As folks wait for the virtual event to get started, it’s only right they have a place to gather amongst themselves.
-A virtual waiting room is the perfect space to build excitement for attendees before opening the virtual conference doors.
+As folks wait for the event to get started, it’s only right they have a place to gather amongst themselves.
+A virtual waiting room is a perfect space to build excitement for attendees before opening the virtual conference doors.

 And it can even provide networking opportunities for attendees in the meantime.
 A successful event is one that focuses on the entire attendee experience.